Pakistan police threaten crackdown after Khan party calls protests

 Still, PTI leaders insist they have been given a “people’s mandate” to form the next government.

-“The people have decided in favour of Imran Khan,” chairman Khan told Arab News in an interview.
+“The people have decided in favour of Imran Khan,” party chairman Gohar Ali Khan told Arab News in an interview.

-A coalition between the PML-N and the PPP — who formed the last government after ousting Khan with a vote of no confidence in April last year — still seems the most likely outcome.
+A coalition between the PML-N and the PPP — who formed the last government after ousting Imran Khan with a no-confidence vote in April 2022 — still seems the most likely outcome.

-The country’s military chief told feuding politicians to show “maturity and unity”.
+Pakistan’s military chief told feuding politicians on Saturday to show “maturity and unity”.

-“The nation needs stable hands and a healing touch to move on from the politics of anarchy and polarisation which does not suit a progressive country of 250 million people,” General Syed Asim Munir said in a statement released Saturday.
+“The nation needs stable hands and a healing touch to move on from the politics of anarchy and polarisation which does not suit a progressive country of 250 million people,” General Syed Asim Munir said in a statement.

 The military looms large over Pakistan’s political landscape, with generals having run the country for nearly half its history since partition from India in 1947.

-He was convicted earlier this month of treason, graft and having an un-Islamic marriage in three separate trials — among nearly 200 cases brought against him since being ousted.
+He was convicted this month of treason, graft and having an un-Islamic marriage in three separate trials among nearly 200 cases brought against him since he was ousted.